 Alterations to a flat with the consent of the freeholder (if the lease stipulates that such permission is required) means that the freeholder issues a license to alter which then becomes part of the title deeds.
 There are no legal guidelines as to what the freeholder can charge and if it is later discovered that alterations were made that required the consent of the freeholder which was neither sought nor granted then the freeholder can insist on a retroactive licence during the conveyancing process.
 Again, there are no legal guidelines on what can be charged.

 The most common requests for alterations to flats are:

-- Works to the structure such as the cutting through of walls, or the removal of either the whole or part of any wall and whether internal, external or a partition;
+- Works to the structure such as the cutting through of walls, or the removal of either the whole or part of any wall;

-- The install new heating or alternative service installations;
+- The installation of new heating or alternative service installations;

 - Changing windows;